Civil Engineering Building (H20)

 - The fundamental modelling of the stress–strain behaviour of soils, linking microstructure to large scale behaviour;

-- Fundamental rock mechanics, focussing on failure mechanisms and microstructural deformation;
+- Fundamental rock mechanics, focussing on failure mechanisms and microstructural deformation; and

 Russell uses mainly analytical modelling techniques in his research, along with full-scale physical model experiments, such as UNSW’s biaxial seismic simulator.

-Recent examples of engagement through research include:
+Recent and ongoing examples of engagement include:

 - The development of a new type of soil-cement-fibre mix technology for use in retaining wall systems to reduce cost and embodied carbon, in partnership with Wagstaff Piling Pty Ltd. Outcomes feature in a 2017 paper published in the journal Geosynthetics International.